scotty-c/kubernetes-security-workshop/README.md

 All the code lives [here](https://github.com/scotty-c/kubernetes-security-workshop/tree/master/code/webapp)

 ## Kubernetes architecture overview <a name="overview"></a>
 This module walks through the Kubernetes components and gives us a solid foundation for the rest of the workshop.
+To run through the lab start [here](kubernetes-architecture/architecture.md)

 ## Securing Kubernetes components <a name="components"></a>

 ## Introduction to Apparmor <a name="apparmor"></a>

 ## Securing our pods <a name="pods"></a>
+In this module we will look at how to secure a Kubernetes deployment using our web application with pod security context.
+To run through the lab start [here](securing-our-pods/securing.md)

 ## Rbac, namespaces and cluster roles <a name="roles"></a>